‘General Hospital’ Gives Strong Hints That Ryan Chamberlain Could Still Be Alive

 Could Ryan be coming back this soon?
 Some fans are even questioning Kevin’s behavior since he got rescued from Ferncliff.
 Sometimes it’s hard to distinguish between the twins.
 Ryan was so good at portraying his brother for months that you can sometimes see some similarities between them.

 There are plenty of strong hints that Ryan will eventually return for Ava, his goddess.
-This could actually be a way for Ava to get her revenge that fans were hoping for.
+This could actually be a way for Ava to get the revenge that fans were hoping for.
 They wanted her to be the one who does away with her daughter’s killer for good.
 If he does come after her, Ava’s rage may just be way too much for Ryan Chamberlain.

 There is expected to be much more to come soon on General Hospital.
-May sweeps is coming up quickly and would be a perfect time for Ryan to make his return.
+May sweeps are coming up quickly and would be a perfect time for Ryan to make his return.